How to easily apply multimodal measurement during research with children

 Tips and tricks when working with children

 As a researcher who works with children, you probably face quite a few challenges.
 A child can get fussy during or following testing.
-He or she can suddenly pull the EEG cap off the head, refuses to sit still, or gets distracted.
+Or the child may suddenly pull the EEG cap off the head, refuse to sit still, or become distracted.

 How do you handle this kind of situations, or better, how can you prevent them from happening?